barumau/pandunia/english/pandunia-english.md

 be - undergo (passivizing verb)
 be ais - freeze (get frozen)
 be ajibu - wonder (be amazed)
+be bio mute - ferment (leaven)
+be boli - boil (be boiled)
+be bum - explode (blow up)
+be loka - be located (lie, be situated)
+be mas - exceed (be greater than)
+be tam - covet
+be tele loka - teleport
 be teza - intensify
+be ting - stop (halt)
+be turbe - be bothered by (bother to, take the trouble to)
 be van - enjoy (play)
 be vide - be seen
 be zai - appear